Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I installed the new thermostat and ran the motor at idle for a couple of hours, not under a load though, because I took it out to the field “Chevron oil lease” and started blasting on a pipe for about 20 minutes and it shut down on me.

-Read something about the orientation of the thermostat being installed backwards at the factory.
-Anyone hear of this??
+Read something about the orientation of the thermostat being installed backward at the factory.
+Does anyone hear of this??